What You Should Know

 Hohenbuehelia grisea Look-Alikes

-Small greyish species that differ in possessing gelatinous spines near the cap margin and broader spores.
+Small grayish species that differ in possessing gelatinous spines near the cap margin and broader spores.